Pavle-L/MAE-384-Project/README.md

   Mostafa Koriem (Worked on the code for Part 2: Interpolation)

-  Pavle Lapcic (Worked on the code for Part 4: Fourier Analysis)
+  Pavle Lapcic (Worked on Part 4: Fourier Analysis)

-  Nathan Lin (Worked on the code for Part 1: SIR Model)
+  Nathan Lin (Worked on the code for Part 1: SIR Model and Part 3: Least Squares)

-  Erkhem Erdembileg
+  Erkhem Erdembileg (Worked on the discussion questions for Parts 1 & 3)